metaeducation/ren-c/extensions/environment/README.md

     >> env.PWD
     == "/usr/lib/"

-Attempting to PICK a variable that's not there raises an error:
+Attempting to PICK a variable that's not there will error:

     >> env.SOME_NONEXISTENT_THING
     ** Script Error: cannot pick SOME_NONEXISTENT_THING

-But as it's a raised error, you can say that's okay using TRY:
+But as it's an error, you can say that's okay using TRY:

     >> try env.SOME_NONEXISTENT_THING
     == ~null~  ; anti